Stage Orchestration

 Learn how to orchestrate pipelines with stages.

 This page will focus on stages and how to effectively leverage the orchestration options given to users.
-These options are: the ruleset tag, the needs tag, and the independent tag.
+These options are: the ruleset key, the needs key, and the independent key.

 Step Rulesets in Stages